-CDN nodes serve as node resources shared by all CDN users.
-A cache rule configured on CDN indicates the maximum cache duration for the corresponding resources on CDN.
-If your CDN domain is not frequently visited, the resources of the CDN domain may be removed from the cache of the CDN node before they expire.
+CDN nodes serve as node resources shared by all Alibaba Cloud CDN users.
+You can set a time-to-live (TTL) value for each resource that is cached on a CDN node.
+This allows you to specify the validity period of resources that are cached on the CDN node.
+If your accelerated domain name is not frequently visited, the resources of the accelerated domain name may be removed from the CDN node before they expire.
 The least popular cached resources are the first to be stale in the cache.
-Popularity refers to how frequently a file is accessed on the node.
-If the file is not popular enough, it may be removed before it expires.
+Popularity is indicated by how frequently a file is accessed on the node.
+If the file has low popularity, it may be removed before it expires.

-- The preload feature uploads the specified URLs to the CDN L2 nodes in advance.
-When you access an associated website again, you do not need to retrieve the requested resources from the origin server.
-Although the preload feature does not directly increase the L1 hit rate, it improves the real hit rate of CDN.
+- The prefetch feature can be used to upload the specified URLs to L2 nodes in advance.
+When clients access an associated website again, the L2 nodes return the requested content to the clients without the need to retrieve the content from origin server.
+The prefetch feature does not increase the L1 hit ratio, but improves the overall hit ratio of Alibaba Cloud CDN.

-- The refresh feature clears the cache history of specific URLs or directories.
-This operation is often performed when the cached content on CDN is stale after the origin server updates the content with the same name.
-After the refresh operation, the request to the URL will be directly rerouted to the origin server at the next visit.
-Use the CDN refresh feature with caution because this feature reduces the cache hit rate.
+- The refresh feature can be used to clear the cache history of specific URLs or directories.
+This operation is often performed when the cached content on CDN nodes is stale after origin servers update the content with the same name.
+If a URL is refreshed, a request to the URL is redirected to the origin server during the visit that follows the refresh operation.
+Use the refresh feature with caution because this feature reduces the cache hit ratio.

 - Log on to the Alibaba Cloud CDN console.

-- In the left-side navigation pane, click Refresh.
+- In the left-side navigation pane, click Refresh & Prefetch.

-- Set the Operation parameter to Preload, and enter URLs.
+- Set Operation to Prefetch and enter URL.

 - Click Submit.

 - To check whether the cached resource can be hit, perform the following steps: